Skip to main content

 • billing_entitlement_balances

-• (gig) lots remaining / fee deferred remaining
+• (gig) lot remaining units / platform fee deferred remaining

 Why the posting record is important